Is The Carrera Sulcata Mens Mountain Bike As Impressive And Responsive As Advertised?

-This bike is clearly designed to stand out – through both its looks and the ability to perform tricks – and there are positive comments about both aspects in user reviews.
+This mountain bicycle is clearly designed to stand out – through both its looks and the ability to perform tricks – and there are positive comments about both aspects in user reviews.
 Many see this a strong, responsive bike that its able to handle challenges with ease.

 Some use this a worthy aid for tough mountain biking on steep, slippery hills, although they also say that it has proven to be capable on the road too.
 Others are impressed with the performance of the brakes and the lightweight.
-The bike has an alloy frame, SRAM gears to make short work of inclines and Tektro Novela mechanical disc brakes.
+The Carrera bike has an alloy frame, SRAM gears to make short work of inclines and Tektro Novela mechanical disc brakes.

 The tyres are often one of the first components to be upgraded on a new bike, because many manufacturers simply add the cheapest option to cut corners, but this is not the case with the Sulcata.
 Users are impressed with the way that the tyres handle rough terrain and help to keep riders steady on the trails.

 This product uses what it call “beefy” 29″x 2.2″ front and 29″x 2.0″ rear Kenda K-1080 tyres and when this is paired with the Suntour forks and the surprisingly well padded saddle, most buyers seem to be in for a comfortable, reliable ride.

 Are there any drawbacks to this Carrera Sulcata Mountain Bike that buyers need to be aware of?